krishnamohanathota/DEVOPS/git/README.md

 ### git status

-To check the status of the repository
+To check the status of the repository. i.e. to check the state between the `repository` and the `working directory`

 ```bash
 git status